Careers education curriculum intent

 - To provide comprehensive and accessible careers provision which supports the needs of all students.

-- To equip students with the knowledge and skills they need to be fully prepared for their next stage of education whether they choose to go on to university, a college an apprenticeship.
+- To equip students with the knowledge and skills they need to be fully prepared for their next stage of education whether they choose to go on to university, a college or an apprenticeship.

 - To provide families with relevant information about future pathways that helps them support students in making choices about their future.